Have a Question?

 Q. Can we bring a tent for our kids to sleep in outside?

 A. We’re sorry, but no: The native meadow grass in the yard is fragile and would be damaged by a tent.
-More importantly, sleeping outside would not be safe: We often have late-night visits from the forest’s full-time residents, including bears, bobcats, raccoons, foxes and skunks.
+More importantly, sleeping outside would not be safe.: We often have late-night visits from the forest’s full-time residents, including bears, bobcats, raccoons, foxes and skunks.
 They’re fun to watch – from inside the safety of the cabin!

 Q. We have a (small; medium sized; old, etc.) dog who is fully housebroken and well behaved.
 Would you consider allowing us to bring our dog?

 A. We do not allow pets out of consideration for our guests who suffer from allergies.
 We have also found that shedding fur requires additional time and effort for our cleaning crew.
-Guests who do not respect this restriction will lose their damage deposit.
+Guests who do not respect this courtesy will lose their damage deposit.

 Q. We live in an urban area.
 Our kids would love to see a bear, or a fox, or even a deer.
 Is there anything we can do to safely attract one of these animals to the cabin’s yard?